Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal detection

-\end{defn} The total variation is a proper distance, unlike the Kullback-Leibler divergence.
+The total variation is a proper distance, unlike the Kullback--Leibler divergence.
 Both are always non-negative but the latter is not symmetric.
-Note that, whenever $\P_0$ and $\P_1$ have a common dominating measure one can define the corresponding densities $f_0$ and $f_1$, and the Kulback-Leibler divergence is simply given by
+If $f_0$ and $f_1$ are densities with respect to a measure dominating both $\P_0$ and $\P_1$ the Kullback--Leibler divergence can simply be written as

 where $X$ is a random variable with distribution given by $\P_0$.
-Therefore we get simply the expected value of a log-likelihood ratio.
+Therefore, this is the expected value of a log-likelihood ratio.
 Consider now the setting in this paper.
-As done in \cite{tsybakov:09} the total variation is closely related to the infimum of the sum of type I and type II error probability, namely, for any binary (test) function $\hat\Phi$ we have
+As done in Tsybakov \cite{tsybakov:09}, the total variation is closely related to the infimum of the sum of type I and type II error probability, namely, for any binary (test) function $\hat\Phi$ we have

-Evaluating the total variation distance is generally difficult, but using Lemma~2.6 of \cite{tsybakov:09} we can relate it to the Kullback-Leibler divergence, which is generally much easier to evaluate.
+Evaluating the total variation distance is generally difficult, but using Lemma~2.6 of Tsybakov \cite{tsybakov:09} we can relate it to the Kullback--Leibler divergence, which is generally much easier to evaluate.
 Namely